 The kitchen is arguably the heart of every home.
 It enjoys the highest traffic day in and day out.
-It’s also where all the action takes place as all the family meals are prepared.
-But as someone who loves to cook, I know how frustrating it can be to always have to use and clean a cutting board in which to prepare my ingredients.
-I’m sure a lot of those who love to cook can attest to how I feel.
+It’s also where all the action takes place as all the family meals are prepared here.
+But as someone who loves to cook, we know how frustrating it can be to always have to use and clean a cutting board in which to prepare the ingredients.
+We’re sure, a lot of those who love to cook can attest to how we feel.

 One of the reasons stone countertops, particularly quartz, are a popular kitchen countertop choice is due to their hardiness.
 This has led to the notion that quartz countertops can function as cutting boards themselves.
 Is that really true?
 Can quartz countertops be used to cut food directly without any damage to the countertop itself?